 In 2019 I wrote my first book ‘Take off Your Armour and Have a Cup of Tea’, published by The Unbound Press.
 In this book I write about my lived experience and perspective of being a mother of a ‘disabled child’.
 I share with the reader how learning about the Social and Medical Models of Disability within a caring, supportive and empowered group of ‘Inclusion Warriors’ changed everything for me.
 I was enabled to re-connect to my instinctive, intuitive wild woman and become again the mother I wanted and needed to be for my daughter.
-I understood that it was not my daughter who needed to change in order to fit into a narrow view of what we should all be in the world, but rather it was society that needed re-educating to understand that difference is beautiful, that we are all worthy, of value and have the right to be included in whatever way is comfortable for the individual.
-By this I mean, it is society that has a responsibility to adapt and make changes in attitude, behaviour and action for the wellbeing of all.
+I understood that it was not my daughter who needed to change in order to fit into a narrow view of what we should all be in the world, but rather it was society that needed re-educating to understand that difference is beautiful, that we are all worthy, are all of value and have the right to be included in whatever way is comfortable and desired for the individual.
+By this I mean, it is society that has a responsibility to adapt and make changes in attitude, behaviour and action for the inclusion and wellbeing of all.

-I didn’t realise at the time of writing ‘Take off Your Armour and Have a Cup of Tea’, that this was the seed of my second book ‘The Alchemy of Menopause’.
+I didn’t realise at the time of writing ‘Take off Your Armour and Have a Cup of Tea’, that this was the seed of my second book ‘Re-Claiming the Crone'.

 'Re-Claiming the Crone', still in process of being written, shares in the first part, the lived experience of 10 menopausal women.
 Each woman in interview shares her story, her challenges, struggles, openings, celebrations, awakenings, healing and journey to becoming Crone.

 The second part of the book, is a wellbeing programme, setting out in modules, lessons, prompts and actions for women to use as a guide through her own menopause journey.
 I am excited to be bringing this to you in the not too distant future!